The New England Journal of Medicine November 23, 2023

 Population

-T790M-positive advanced NSCLC with progression on first-line EGFR-TKI
+Patients with T790M-positive advanced NSCLC progressing after first-line EGFR-TKI therapy

 Comparator